jiko/stopabadcure/_posts/2013-10-03-freedom-inc-rejects-sales-tax-proposal.md

 Historically, such groups have made very few inroads against the traditional, powerhouse political organizations.

 Freedom’s strength is on the east side of Kansas City, from Independence Avenue all the way to Grandview.

+Earlier this week, the local branch of the NAACP voted to oppose the tax.

+The local affiliate of the League of Women Voters was the first organization to come out in opposition.